 - VMware UEM (blog post by Ivan de Mes)

 IMPORTANT: SetUserFTA must run in the users context – no administrative or system privileges. sometimes the timing can be important aswell – make sure it runs after the profile of the user is loaded.

 here are some tips which can help you to find the associations that you need:

 - assoc.exe | find “.txt” – this will list the ProgId for txt files

 - ftype.exe | find “txtfile” – will list the executable associated with the ProgId txtfile

-- reg.exe query HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\FileExts\.txt\UserChoice /v ProgId – gets the ProgId for the User FTA for your file extension
+- reg.exe query HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\FileExts\.txt\UserChoice /v ProgId – gets the ProgId of the User FTA for your file extension

 - if you encounter a ProgId that looks like “Applications\uedit64.exe“, you need to deploy the corresponding entry from “HKEY_CURRENT_USER\SOFTWARE\Classes” aswell. to roam it with UPM in a Citrix environment you can use my workaround.